Illumina/interop/README.md

 [![Coverity_status][covstatus]][covhome]

-The Illumina InterOp libraries are a set of common routines used for reading InterOp metric files produced by Illumina sequencers including **NextSeq 1k/2k**.
+The Illumina InterOp libraries are a set of common routines used for reading InterOp metric files produced by Illumina sequencers including **NextSeq 1k/2k** and NovaSeqX.
 These libraries are backwards compatible and capable of supporting prior releases of the software, with one exception: GA systems have been excluded.

 ***
 > We now support an interface to Python 2.7 (UCS-4) and 3.6-3.10
-> Note that 3.10 is CentOS 7 or later while ealier versions support Centos 5 or later
+> Note that 3.10 is CentOS 7 or later while earlier versions support Centos 5 or later
+> Note: dumptext has been deprecated in favor of imaging_table and will be removed in the next version
 ***

 The InterOp files supported by this library include: